 Many people are able to go to bed at night and sleep until morning.
 But those with irregular sleep-wake syndrome experience disrupted sleep that’s often unstructured.

 If you have irregular sleep-wake syndrome, you likely sleep for under 4 hours at a time.
 You may have several sleep sessions within a 24-hour period.

 But if you have this syndrome, you aren’t necessarily considered sleep-deprived — you get an adequate amount of sleep.
 However, your sleep is spread over a 24-hour period rather than concentrated into 7 or 8 hours.

 It’s helpful to know a little about circadian rhythms and their relation to sleep to better understand irregular sleep-wake syndrome.

-Circadian rhythms are physical, mental, and behavioral changes in response to light and dark.
+Circadian rhythms are physical, mental, and behavioral rhythms that are around 24 hours in duration, are intrinsic to the individual, and respond to light and dark.
 Your body essentially has a 24-hour internal clock.
 This clock controls a number of processes, including sleep-wake cycles.